Broadband deals from some of the UK's most popular providers:

-Broadband speed (technically download speed) is measured in Megabits per second (Mbps).
+Broadband speeds are measured in Megabits per second (Mbps).

 They key figure advertised by any broadband provider is the download speed.
 This basically measures how quickly you can download or stream files.
 Broadband deals are advertised using average speeds - that means the speed on the ad is what 50% of users experience at peak time.

 Superfast broadband is defined as broadband with speeds exceeding 24 Mbps.
 If you want superfast broadband, you'll need a fibre-optic or cable connection.
 Superfast connections are recommended for anyone who streams TV and films, plays online games, or has multiple internet users in their household.